-SEA theme Commentary, 24: Gooche an d Ho usego, Land Rear of the Market House Land, Soil and Water Resources The site is an area of brownfield land within the settlement boundary.
+SEA theme Commentary, 24: Gooch and Housego, Land Rear of the Market House Land, Soil and The site is an area of brownfield land within the settlement boundary.
 Therefore, an allocation at this location will support the efficient use of previously developed land.
-In terms of the water environment, there are no watercourses passing through the site boundaries.
-The site does not overlap with a NVZ or SPZ.
-The Somerset Minerals Plan indicates that the site does not overlap with a MSA.
-Population and Community The site is currently disused.
+Water Resources the site boundaries.
+The site d here are no watercourses passing through ot overlap with a NVZ or SPZ.
+The Somerset Minerals Plan MSA. indica ites that the site does not overlap with a Population and Community The site is currently disused.
 Development of this site offers the potential to rejuvenate this important town centre site.
 The ability of the site to deliver affordable housing depends on viability, which may be a constraint for the site.
 Located in Ilminster town centre, the site is in excellent proximity to the services and facilities available here.
 This will limit the need for residents to travel for key amenities.
-Health and Wellbeing located approximately 800m a The site is accessible to Ilminster Medical Centre at Canal Way, which is located approximately 800m away.
+Health and Wellbeing The site is accessible to Ilminster Medical Centre at Canal Way, which is located approximately 800m away.
 The site is accessible to the Public Rights of Way network and the town's wider green infrastructure network.
 Transportation The site benefits from a central location within Ilminster town centre, which will limit the need for residents to travel for some day-to-day services and facilities.
-An allocation at this location will deliver development within one the most accessible locations within the Neighbourhood Plan area, with good connections to local public transport networks.
-Key Likely adverse eff measures) ect (without mitigation Likely positive effect Neutral/no effect Uncertain effect
+An allocation at this location will deliver development within one the most accessible locations within the Neighbourhood Plan area, with good connections to local public transport networks. Кеу Likely adverse effe measures) ect (without mitigation Likely positive effect Neutral/no effect Uncertain effect